 This afternoon, visit one of the Smithsonian Museums, such as the National Air and Space Museum, the National Museum of American History, or the National Portrait Gallery.

-Washington D.C. was aptly described by President Kennedy as “a city of southern charm and northern efficiency.”
-The city's broad avenues and neoclassical architecture create a majestic backdrop befitting the nation's capital.
+Washington, D.C. was aptly described by President Kennedy as “a city of southern charm and northern efficiency.”
+The city's broad avenues and neoclassical architecture create a majestic landscape befitting the nation's capital.
 As the center of American government and politics, Washington, D.C. is both steeped in American history and a nucleus of change and progress.
 The city's blend of old and new provides an excellent setting for a performance tour.
-Its venues, both historic and modern, provide possibilities to share a wide variety of sacred, secular, and patriotic repertoire of all genres.
+Its venues, both historic and modern, provide opportunities to share a wide variety of sacred, secular, and patriotic repertoire from all genres.
 Visiting ensembles can combine an array of performance, sightseeing, and educational opportunities to create an unforgettable tour experience.

 "In this temple, as in the hearts of the people for whom he saved the Union, the memory of Abraham Lincoln is enshrined forever."
 These words are etched across the Lincoln Memorial above an imposing statue of 16th President of the United States, Abraham Lincoln, gazing out at the nation he battled to unite.
 The Lincoln Memorial is one of the most visited sites on the National Mall.
 Its exterior is comprised of 36 columns, each representing one U.S. state on the date of Lincoln's death.
 The impressive memorial hosts visiting ensembles for a cappella performances on its steps, facing the Reflecting Pool and the Washington Monument.
 Ensembles can tread in the footsteps of Dr. Martin Luther King, Jr. as they perform in the same spot from where he delivered his landmark "I Have a Dream" speech.